 Regional Vice President of Property Operations, Mercy Housing Management Group

-Jacquie Hoffman, Regional Vice President of Property Operations, brings over eighteen years of experience with Mercy Housing, in both Property Operations and Resident Services.
-Jacquie oversees a major segment of the Mercy Housing California Portfolio including San Francisco and Southern California.
+Jacquie Hoffman brings more than 20 years of experience with Mercy Housing in Property Operations and Resident Services, overseeing a major segment of the Mercy Housing California Portfolio including San Francisco and Southern California.
 A native of California, prior to entering the affordable housing field, Jacquie worked in diversity communications and marketing at McCann-Erickson and at Pacific Bell for consumer education.
+She is proud that her first professional job was as an intern with an Orange County real estate developer, where she learned about the housing industry through the eyes of master planned communities.
 Jacquie is an ordained minister in the United Church of Christ.
+She holds a Masters of Divinity and is a D. Min.
+Candidate in Pastoral Care and Counseling at the San Francisco Theological Seminary.
+Jacquie has served on community housing boards including for The Redwoods Retirement Community in Mill Valley.

 JOSHUA SIMON, Vice President